 Grits to Champagne: Beechwood Inn uses local grits from Barker’s Creek Mill.
-They make grits using an heirloom variety of corn preserved by our mountain “Moonshiners” who believe heirloom corn makes better whiskey.
+We also use heirloom products from Anson Mills in Columbia South Carolina.
+They both make grits using an heirloom varieties of corn preserved by our mountain “Moonshiners” who believe heirloom corn makes better whiskey.
 The heirloom varieties were revered for their rich mineral flavor, very floral aromas and a rich creamy mouth feel.
 These are flavors, aromas and textures that cannot be found in hybridized corn that has been developed principally for rapid growth and resistance to disease.

 Grits to Champagne